 Morning Meetings are held as a way for students to showcase achievements, share learning, and build a sense of community.
 All students participate in Morning Meetings.
-These are held in the Multipurpose Room.
-Parents, family, and friends are always welcome.
+These are held in the Multi-purpose Room.
 Because they are a key part of Summit's educational program, Morning Meeting attendance is required.
-In addition to the class presentations, there are general school announcements, a patriotic observance, a moment of silence, and birthday recognitions.
-The school community will gather on Wednesday mornings.
-Classes take turns presenting topics and learning from the previous month.
-Parents will receive advance notice when your child's class is presenting.
-If you arrive after your child's class has left for Morning Meeting, please them to the interior entrance of the Multipurpose Room.
-Children will need to stay in the back of the room with a staff member if they arrive late and will not be able to join their class until there is an appropriate break in the Morning Meeting for this transition.
-All students Preschool - 8th grade will participate together in
+In addition to the class presentations, there are general school announcements, a patriotic observance, and birthday recognitions.

+The school community will gather for Morning Meetings on the first and third Wednesday mornings of the month.
+Guardians, family, and friends are always welcome.
+Guardians will receive advance notice when their child's class is presenting.
+If you arrive tardy, after your child's class has left for Morning Meeting, please bring them to the interior entrance of the Multi-purpose Room.

+Children will need to stay in the back of the room with a staff member if they arrive late and will not be able to join their class until there is an appropriate break in the Morning Meeting.
+All students Preschool - 8th grade will participate together in Morning Meetings on first and third Wednesdays 8:20-9:00am.